 Our ventricular assist device (VAD) program is patient-centered and equipped to handle the medical, social, psychological and financial needs of heart patients.
 Since the program’s inception in 1996, more than 250 VADs have been implanted.

 Through heart failure classification improvement and a higher projected survival rate and quality of life, the program is able to offer patients a new beginning.

 Left ventricular assist device (LVAD)

 In advanced heart failure, the left ventricle can become too weak to provide adequate blood flow to organs.
-The LVAD is a surgically implanted pump which replaces the work of the heart and redirects blood to the body.
+The LVAD is a surgically implanted pump replacing the work of the heart and redirecting blood to the body.

 Pumps can be used in two ways: bridge or destination.
-In the bridge pathway, the LVAD is used to stabilize and literally bridge you to a Heart Transplant in the near future.
+In the bridge pathway, the LVAD is used to stabilize and literally bridge you to heart transplant in the near future.
 In the destination pathway, the LVAD is used as the sole support as transplantation is deemed not possible.

 A preferred strategy is chosen based on the health of the patient.
-Coordinators from the hospital are available 24 hours a day, seven days a week for any needs that may arise after discharge.
+Coordinators from the hospital are available 24 hours a day, seven days a week for any needs arising after discharge.